 One of the biggest decisions of your life is your college or university.
-At MACU you will receive an excellent education that will prepare you to make a living and to live a life that is meaningful, purposeful, and pleasing to God.
-You will have professors that care about you and your success as a person.
-While you are here you will establish deep and lasting friendships.
-At MACU, you will have every opportunity to excel.
+At MACU, you will receive an excellent education that will prepare you to make a living and to live a life that is meaningful, purposeful, and pleasing to God.
+You will have faculty and staff that care about you and your success as a person.
+While you are here, you have the opportunity to establish long lasting friendships and will have every opportunity to excel.

-Legendary North Carolina State basketball coach Jim Valvano recounted a speech he heard at the age of 16 that changed his life.
-Valvano said that Olympic Champion Bob Richard said "God must love ordinary people because he made so many of us.
+A legendary North Carolina State basketball coach, Jim Valvano, recounted a speech he heard at the age of 16 that changed his life.
+In that speech, Olympic Champion Bob Richard said, "God must love ordinary people because He made so many of us.
 Yet, every single day, in every walk of life, ordinary people accomplish extraordinary things!"
-Our mission is to transform ordinary people into extraordinary Christian leaders.
+Our mission at MACU is to equip people to be extraordinary Christian leaders.
 What extraordinary things might you accomplish?
 I am looking forward to seeing how your life is impacted at Mid-Atlantic Christian University.

-John W. Maurice, Jr. President
+John W. Maurice, Jr.

+President